-An Ethernet wired network connection, to the CSE wired network, is available to staff and postgraduate students allocated a desk within the K17 building.
+An Ethernet connection to the CSE wired network is available to staff and postgraduate students allocated a desk within the K17 building.

-- We will reserve you an IP-address, a DNS hostname and the ability to open up firewall ports for incoming connections.
+If you do register your computer, you will get a permanent IP, a DNS hostname, and the ability to open firewall ports for incoming connections.

 (something like yourname-laptop is a good choice.)

-The name you select will be the computer's DNS hostname on our domain - eg. yourname-laptop.cse.unsw.edu.au
+The name you choose will be part of our DNS domain - eg. yourname-laptop.cse.unsw.edu.au

 To DHCP or not DHCP